Grissess/Locksmithery/README.md

 The columns each represent an individual _pin_ (sometimes a _position_) that the key will interface with.
 The numbers across the rows represent a _depth of cut_, or just a _cut_.
-Keys can only be _bitted_ (cut in their entirety) to one depth; once you've chosen one cut for each pin, you can extract the key from the bottom slot.
+Keys can only be _bitted_ (cut in their entirety) to one depth per pin; once you've chosen one cut for each pin, you can extract the key from the bottom slot.
 The tooltip for the key always reveals its bitting.

 ![bitting key diamond](../doc/img/bitting_key_diamond.png)